- If you’re looking for things to do during your flight attendant layover in New York City, there are plenty of options available.

 4. Central Park

 Central Park is another popular tourist destination in New York City.
 More than 40 million people visit the park each year, making it the most visited urban park in the United States.
 Located in the heart of Manhattan, Central Park covers more than 800 acres of land.
 The park features a variety of landscapes, including woodlands, meadows, lakes, and gardens.
-Visitors can enjoy activities such as biking, boating, horseback riding, and ice skating.
+Visitors can enjoy activities such as biking, boating, horse carriage riding, and ice skating.
 Central Park is also home to a number of famous landmarks, including the Belvedere Castle and the Conservatory Garden.
 Whether you’re looking for a place to relax or explore, Central Park is sure to have something for everyone.
+Book a Central Park Guided Bike Tour here.

 5. The Metropolitan Museum of Art